EmilZackrisson/RepositoryLinter/README.md

 # RepositoryLinter

-This is a very simple Git repository linter for an Software Development Project course.
+This is a very simple Git repository linter for a Software Development Project course.

 ## Features